ublue-os/website/docs/CONTRIBUTING.md

 ## Join The Project Team

-If you're interested in _maintaining_ something then let us know!
+If you're interested in _maintaining_ something then check the [membership page](/membership) for more information.

 ## Attribution
 This guide is based on the **contributing.md**.
 [Make your own](https://contributing.md/)!